zactsm/clinicms/README.md

 No matter the size of the clinic, efficient patient data management is essential to the smooth operation of today's fast-paced healthcare environment.
 Small clinics are looking to technology solutions to improve their operations as a result of the growing need for more efficient procedures and better patient care.
 Establishing an extensive clinic database system is one such remedy.
 In this project, we aim to create a system that will accommadate various functions that will smoothen the process of healthcare facilities.

 ## Objective
 The goal of this project is to create a solid clinic database system designed with small clinics in mind.
 The goal of this system is to maintain inventory, manage staff, schedule appointments, digitize patient data, and consolidate other clinic administration functions.
 The system aims to enhance the quality of patient care by streamlining workflows, improving data accuracy, and offering a uniform platform for managing essential clinic tasks.
-The targeted functionalities are listed below:
-1.
+Some of the targeted functionalities are patient records, staff information, appointment management, and supplier management.

 ## Features and Functionalities